360modder/psburn/docs/gettingstarted/compilingpsscripts.md

 	psburn build path/to/generated/script.cs path/to/script.ps1
 	```

 Your powershell script will be compiled under dist folder of working directory.
+Use [mkbundle](https://www.mono-project.com/docs/tools+libraries/tools/mkbundle/) to bundle exe if you are using mono.

 ## Access more options with cbuild command